 The Best Brush For The Job

-When it comes to brushes, there are three different kinds: bristle, wire-pin, and slicker.
+When it comes to brushes, there are mainly three different kinds: bristle, wire-pin, and slicker.

 Bristle brushes are the most versatile.
-If the teeth of the comb are wide and long, those are going to be the ones best fit for a long coat.
+If the teeth of the comb are wide and long, those are going to be the ones best suited for a long coat.

 Wire-pin brushes may or may not have rubber-tipped ends.
 Regardless of this, these brushes are best suited for medium-length to long coats with curly or wooly textures.